On the energy budget of starquake-induced repeating fast radio bursts: Energy release during starquake

 \ee Considering possible duty cycles, the magnetic energy in the crust may not be sufficient to support the observed FRBs.
 We take an average event rate of $100\,\rm h^{-1}$.
 An FRB is assumed to be triggered at only one position so that the event rate is independent of the global beaming factor.
 The magnetic energy in the crust can support consecutive FRB activities for $\approx100$ hours.

 Consider a magnetic field with a general poloidal form of $B=B_sR^n/r^n$ ($n\geq3$).
-The total magnetic energy stored in the magnetosphere is given by \be E_{\rm mag,m}=\frac{B_s^2R^3}{2(2n-3)}. \ee For a purely dipolar configuration ($n=3$), the total magnetic energy is \be E_{\rm mag, m}=1.7\times10^{47}\,{\rm erg}\left(\frac{B_s}{10^{15}\,\rm G}\right)^2\left(\frac{R}{10\,\rm km}\right)^3. \ee The magnetic energy stored in the magnetosphere is higher than that stored in the crust, and can support $\sim10^5$ bursts.
+The total magnetic energy stored in the magnetosphere is given by \be E_{\rm mag,m}=\frac{B_s^2R^3}{2(2n-3)}. \ee For a purely dipolar configuration ($n=3$), the total magnetic energy is \be E_{\rm mag, m}=1.7\times10^{47}\,{\rm erg}\left(\frac{B_s}{10^{15}\,\rm G}\right)^2\left(\frac{R}{10\,\rm km}\right)^3. \ee The magnetic energy stored in the magnetosphere is higher than that stored in the crust and can support $\sim10^5$ bursts.
 However, it is difficult to release such magnetic energy in a dipolar configuration, because the dipole is the ground state of the magnetic field.
 The free energy that magnetic fields can release favors multipoles or twisted magnetic fields.

 Some toroidal magnetic field components might anchor in a highly conducting crust of a neutron star \citep{2002ApJ...574..332T}.
 The toroidal magnetic field can be transferred from the interior to the crust via crustal differential rotation along gravitational equipotential surfaces.
 A sudden crust quake can twist the magnetic field in the outer magnetosphere \citep{2009ApJ...703.1044B}.
 The magnetic energy of the twisted field is then launched into the magnetosphere.

-If the toroidal magnetic field in the crust is $10^{16}$ G, the energy can support $\sim10^6$ bursts based on Equation (\ref{eq:Nmag}).
-The elastic strain can hardly balance the magnetic strain because of $B>B_{\mu}$.
-Therefore, frequent starquakes may occur at the surface.
+Considering that the toroidal magnetic field in the crust is $10^{16}$ G, the energy can support $\sim10^6$ bursts based on Equation (\ref{eq:Nmag}).
+The elastic strain can hardly balance the magnetic strain because of $B>B_{\mu}$ so that the crust is unstable and frequent starquakes may occur at the surface.
+In this case, the magnetic energy stored in the crust is at least $6.3 \times10^{46}$ erg by taking $B=B_\mu$ in Equation (\ref{eq:E_mag}).
 A simulation has found that if the magnetic field has a strong toroidal component, the crust is most prone to rupture, and in this case, the epicenter of crustal earthquakes is near the equator \citep{2015MNRAS.449.2047L}.
-By assuming that the magnetic strain is comparable to gravity, there might be an upper limit of magnetic field of $\sim10^{18}$ G, leading to $\sim10^{10}$ bursts.
+By assuming that the magnetic strain is comparable to gravity, there might be an upper limit of magnetic field of $\sim10^{18}$ G, leading to $\sim10^{10}$ bursts, which is a strict upper limit.